clseibold/biomebound/docs/design.md

 * Trade routes that pass by your colony and theirs
 * Designated merchant workers
 * A merchant outpost building?

+Before you can trade with others, you must build a trade route to their colony.
+After construction, the game internally will use an A* search algorithm to find the best path from your colony to theirs based on the climate, land type, and biome of each tile along the path to simulate how trade routes would be made in real life.

 ## Guided Tutorial and Wiki